Splunk HEC

 Splunk HEC realtime reporting

-Use SplunkReportingSink when you want both reporting events and projected metrics exported through the Splunk HEC event endpoint.
+Use SplunkReportingSink when you want reporting events and projected metrics sent through the Splunk HEC event endpoint.

 Splunk HEC Sink